 It’s no secret to AHB readers that I am a lover of gin.
-I’ve enjoyed tastings and tours at Caorunn and Eden Mill, but since moving to Caithness last year, I hadn’t got round to visiting Dunnet Bay Distillery – home of Rock Rose gin and our local gin distillery – less than 20 miles away.
+I’ve enjoyed tastings and tours at Caorunn and Eden Mill, but since moving to Caithness in 2017, I hadn’t got round to visiting Dunnet Bay Distillery – home of Rock Rose gin and our local gin distillery – less than 20 miles away.
 I heard earlier on in the year that a new shop and tasting room were to open this season, so I bided my time and finally this week found a tour with spaces!

-Next we heard about the development of Rock Rose Gin as we know it today.
+Next, we heard about the development of Rock Rose Gin as we know it today.
 After roaming Caithness with a herbalist, and experimenting 55 times to find the perfect recipe, Rock Rose Gin was finally perfected and Dunnet Bay Distillery opened in 2014.

 Before we went back to the tasting room, we visited the distillery staff in action, who were hand-labelling and wax-sealing the bottles on the day we visited (they distil on alternate days).
-The original target for sales in the first year of production for Rock Rose gin was 100,000 bottles which was actually met in the very first quarter, such was its popularity.
+The original target for sales in the first year of production for Rock Rose gin was 100,000 bottles which were actually met in the very first quarter, such was its popularity.

 We took our seats at the tasting table (under 18’s are not permitted to sit at the tasting table, but were welcome to return to the comfy chairs), ready to pair the samples with tonic and garnish.

-We firstly sipped the Summer and Winter editions of Rock Rose gin neat, then sampled the gins paired with Fever-tree tonic, and borage (Summer) and apple (Winter).
+We firstly sipped the Summer and Winter editions of Rock Rose gin neat, then sampled the gins paired with Fever-tree tonic, borage (Summer) and apple (Winter).

 Our final sample was Dunnet Bay Distillery Holy Grass vodka.

 Holy Grass actually grows on the banks of the nearby Thurso river, and it has a vanilla scent which was once used for church floors (hence the name Holy Grass).
 Sticking closely to gin, I am not normally a vodka drinker but this was the surprising favourite out of all the samples, being very creamy on the tongue.
-Dunnet Bay Distillery name their cocktail the Dunnet Donkey (a nod to the Moscow Mule) which contains apple juice ice cubes, ginger ale and torn mint.
+Dunnet Bay Distillery name its cocktail the Dunnet Donkey (a nod to the Moscow Mule) which contains apple juice ice cubes, ginger ale and torn mint.
 We recreated this at home the very same night!

 Booking tours at Dunnet Bay Distillery cost £12 each (under 18s free) and should be done in advance as spaces fill up very quickly!
 Visit the Dunnet Bay Distillery website for more information.